Gatheru-rose/rose_bioinformatics_intern/README.md

 Hello.
 Welcome to my Bioinformatics Intern Project :smiley:

-This repository gives a description of my vision for my Bioinformatics Internship at MBBU based at ICIPE.
-Additionally, there are steps that will guide me in achieving my short-term and long-term goals in research.
+My name is Rose Wambui, an MBBU bioinformatician intern at ICIPE.
+It is thrilling to beginning this bioinformatics internship where I shall learn various skills in bioinformatics and genomics and eventually become competitive in genomics, a field with solutions in understanding human diseases.

 ### **Vision**